Considerations when downsizing your home

 Don't forget about the costs of moving

-Lifestyle considerations before downsizing
+Lifestyle considerations before you downsize

 Apart from the financial considerations, there are lifestyle factors that could affect your decision to downsize: